-1. Authority.
+- 1. Authority.
 Pursuant to Section 306(C) of the Town of Freeport, Maine Shoreland Zoning Ordinance, the Coastal Waters Commission shall be the reviewing authority for any proposed tidal piers, docks, wharves, bridges and other structures and uses extending over or below the normal high-water line of a water body or within a wetland.
-For non-tidal

-- 2. Amendments.
+For non-tidal waters, the Codes Enforcement Officer and/or the Project Review Board shall be the reviewing authority. - 2.
+Amendments.
 Any amendments to this Article XIII shall be made pursuant to the procedures set forth in Section 203 of the Town of Freeport, Maine Shoreland Zoning Ordinance. - 3.
 Non-conformance.
 The lawful use of any building, structure, or land which is made nonconforming by reason of the enactment of this Ordinance, or which shall be made nonconforming by reason of a subsequent amendment, may be continued, subject to the applicable provisions contained in Section 202 of the Town of Freeport, Maine Shoreland Zoning Ordinance, except that the Coastal Waters Commission shall be the reviewing authority. - 4.
 Definitions.
 Notwithstanding Article II of this Ordinance, the definitions applicable to this Article XIII shall be those found in Section 107 of the Town of Freeport, Maine Shoreland Zoning Ordinance. - 5.
 Availability.
 A certified copy of this Article XIII shall be filed with the Municipal Clerk and shall be accessible to any member of the public.
 Copies shall be made available to the public at reasonable cost at the expense of the person making the request.
 Notice of availability of this Ordinance shall be posted. - 6.
 Conflicts.
 Whenever a provision of this Article XIII conflicts with or is inconsistent with another provision of this Ordinance or of any other ordinance, regulation or statute administered by the municipality, the more restrictive provision shall control.